rucio/jupyterlab-extension/CONFIGURATION.md

 Example: `swan`

+#### Site Name - `site_name`
+Site name of the JupyterLab instance, optional.
+It allows Rucio to know whether to serve a proxied PFN or not.

+Example: `ATLAS`

 #### Destination RSE - `destination_rse`
 The name of the Rucio Storage Element that is mounted to the JupyterLab server.
 Mandatory, only applicable in Replica mode.